University of Michigan–Flint Scholarships (2025–2026) | Cost, Merit & Hidden Awards

 When should students apply?

-Students should complete their UM–Flint admission application by December 1 to remain eligible for invitation-only full-tuition competitions.
+Complete UM–Flint admission application by December 1 for eligibility for invitation-only full-tuition competitions.

 Can competitive scholarships be stacked with other aid?